 Even though I am from the South, I have never actually made banana pudding before (shocker I know!!!!).
-This week I teamed up with a couple of other Sales guys at work to cook for charity, we chose a “Southern” theme for our submission.
+This week I teamed up with a couple of other Sales guys at work to cook for charity, we chose a Southern theme for our submission.
+(Note that the new banana pudding pics show a third of the full recipe.
+This makes enough Southern banana pudding for a crowd in a big roaster pan like the picture below.)

 I volunteered to make banana pudding.
 Easy, peasy….right?